 A Kenyan Diary: Of Elephants, Maasai Warriors and Empowered African Women and Children

-For more information about booking this meaningful travel adventure, visit www.meritvacations.com or call 1.866.341.1777.
+For more information on joining this meaningful travel adventure to Bogani, visit www.meritvacations.com or call toll-free 1-866-341-1777.

 – Bonnie Baker Cowan